-Module 3.5 units 30/50 lec/lab HVC 140 Air Conditioning, Troubleshooting and Green Awareness
+Module3.5 units 30/50 lec/labHVC 140 Air Conditioning, Troubleshooting andHeat Pump Systems

 This course covers principles of residential air conditioning systems.
-Content includes evaluation and hands-on and classroom experience in use of psychrometrics, residential and light commercial air conditioning equipment types and installation.
-Lab focuses on systems, performance problems and to increase awareness of alternative forms of heating and air conditioning that are more environmentally friendly.
+Content includes evaluation and hands-on and classroom experience in use of psychometrics, residential and light commercial air conditioning equipment types and installation.
+In this course the students will be introduced to the heat pump application and its components.
+Lab focuses on systems operation, and performance problems.
 Prerequisites: HVC 130, HVC 135